 - Optional ingredients: fresh basil leaves

 - Cut the cheese slices into 4 pieces to make small squares.
+If your cheese is hard, you might need to let it come to room temperature so it bends without breaking.

 - Wrap a piece of cheese and a piece of salami around an olive, and skewer onto a decorative toothpick.
 Repeat to make 40 pieces.